Not-So-Frequently Asked Questions

 How many nicknames do you have anyway?

-Plenty, each coming from a different community I hold dear.
-I'll answer to most of them, though not all on the first ring.
+I've collected a lot over the years, each coming from a different community I hold dear.
+These days I most people just call be Brad or Bradley (and a select few call me "Dad"), but I'll still answer to most of these albeit not all on the first ring.
 Here's a quick chart in reverse chronological order for the curious:

 Name Reason

 Doc Rhodes My high-school friends always had crime family nicknames after getting arrested for fireworks, but I was with my girlfriend that night.
-Finally about a year ago a couple of us were pulled over for driving with Krispy Kreme donuts in the car, so I got a crime name.
+Finally about a year after I got my PhD a couple of us were pulled over for driving with Krispy Kreme donuts in the car, so I got a crime name.
 I'm so proud.

 Purple Borg I used to be one of the MIT Media Lab Cyborgs.
 If we had been Power Rangers, I would've been "Purple Borg."